nicoleump/ga-dsiplus/roadmap/week07/readme.md

 The Interviewer will give feedback to the interviewee (5 minutes)

-* As a group, they will share and discuss their feedback together and complete the [Peer Review Interview Rubric](https://docs.google.com/spreadsheets/d/1L1OP8HAgj6MZRJz2Z-Q_v79ATSBWeD_iQOlzuiPzoQo/edit#gid=1104109572).
+* As a group, we will share and discuss their feedback together and complete the [Peer Review Interview Rubric](https://docs.google.com/spreadsheets/d/1L1OP8HAgj6MZRJz2Z-Q_v79ATSBWeD_iQOlzuiPzoQo/edit#gid=1104109572).

 After 15 min, we’ll switch roles.